 - The parent/guardian shall be permitted a reasonable time and opportunity to address or correct the situation.

-- If not corrected in a reasonable amount of time, the principal or designee will make a recommendation to the Superintendent for revocation of the student’s out-of-zone waiver.
+- If not corrected in a reasonable amount of time, the principal will make a recommendation to the Department of Career and Technical Education for revocation of the student’s out-of-zone waiver.
+The recommendation will be reviewed by the Director for Career and Technical Education and a letter submitted to the family with the outcome of the review, at which point the decision will be final.
 In most instances the revocation will be effective at the end of the semester after grades have been awarded.

 - Mid-Year transfers to a new Program of Choice are not allowed.